This Karo syrup pecan pie recipe makes the most ooey-gooey, sticky-sweet dessert studded with crunchy toasted pecans!

 Then you just pour everything into a pre-made pie crust and let the oven do its thing!

-It’s a cinch to make, but the resulting pie is to die for.
+So like my favorite Paula Deen pecan pie, it’s a cinch to make, but the resulting pie is to die for.

 The corn syrup and butter create a sweet, ooey-gooey, buttery filling that’s pretty incredible on its own.